-- Make one batch of Sweet Short Crust Pastry.
-Once you have made the dough and just brought it together on your work surface, prior to resting in the fridge, halve the dough.
-Wrap one half and refrigerate for 30 minutes minimum, this is the one we’ll be using for these pop tarts.
+- Make one batch of Sweet shortcrust pastry.
+Once you have made the dough and just brought it together on your work surface, halve the dough before resting in the fridge, halve the dough.
+Wrap one half and refrigerate for 30 minutes minimum; this is the one we’ll be using for these pop tarts.
 Wrap the other half well in cling wrap and freeze for another time.

-- For the remaining rectangle, these are your ‘bottoms’, brush around the perimater of each rectangle with egg wash.
-Place a heaped teaspoon of raspberry jam and a couple of squares of white chocolate into the centre of each rectangle ‘bottom’.
+- These are your ‘bottoms’; brush around the perimeter of each rectangle with egg wash.
+Place a heaped teaspoon of raspberry jam and a couple of white chocolate squares into the centre of each rectangle ‘bottom’.
 Optional, add 1 to 3 fresh raspberries too.

 - Then place the ‘tops’ of dough over the top of the raspberry and white chocolate and press down around the edges with your fingers.
-Using the tines of a fork, press down into the pastry edges creating a seal.
+Using the fork tines, press down into the pastry edges, creating a seal.
 (Optional.
 If the rectangles become miss-shapen then trim the edges with a knife to neaten then up)